 Unlike most compensation systems, WinList provides you with a graphical interface using compensation trace lines.
-Trace lines make it very easy to adjust compensation using multiple intensity controls such as beads or with the more traditional single color and unstained controls.
-Probably the best way to explain how they work is with an illustration.
+Trace lines make it very easy to adjust compensation using multiple intensity controls.
+Probably the best way to explain how trace lines work is with an illustration.

-The following is an example of how to use the interactive compensation system with a four-color experiment.
+The following is an example of how to set up compensation for a four-color experiment.
 Data files for this tutorial were kindly provided by Teresa Hawley.
 The fluorochromes in this example are fluorescent proteins: CFP (Cyan), GFP (Green), YFP (Yellow), and dsRed (Red).
 We will open a single-color control file for each fluorochrome to set up the compensation.
 Then we'll open files with all four colors and apply the compensation to them.